codyogdenprime/pi-resources/README.md

 ---

 ## 6 - Playgrounds
+Online IDEs you can use to test code and replicate problems, or have fun!

 * [**CodePen**](http://codepen.io) - Great playground when you're messing with something that requires a DOM.
 You can customize the IDE to add external libraries, and it supports multiple types of preprocessors for HTML, CSS and JavaScript.